stastnypremysl/lsql-csv/README.md

     ...
     1.0

-If we run
+If we run:

     lsql-csv -d: '/etc/passwd, $(&1.3 >= 1000), sort $(&1.3 >= 1000)'

-we get something like
+We get something like:
     false
     false
     ...